 Your devs shipped a new release last Thursday.
 By Friday, three support tickets had arrived about steps that no longer matched the screenshots in your help center.
 The button moved.
 The menu was renamed.
 The workflow changed.
 And now every screenshot you recorded last quarter is wrong.

 This is not a workflow problem.
-It is a structural mismatch between how screenshots work and how modern SaaS products ship.
+It is a structural mismatch between how screenshot-based documentation works and how modern SaaS products ship.

-Screenshot tutorials break because they capture pixels — a frozen image of how the UI looked at recording time.
+Screenshot documentation breaks because it captures pixels — a frozen image of how the UI looked at recording time.
 When a button moves, a menu is renamed, or a workflow is restructured, every screenshot containing that element becomes inaccurate.
-Teams shipping weekly face this after every sprint.
+Teams shipping weekly face screenshot documentation breaks after every sprint.

 The problem compounds.
 A single UI release typically affects multiple screens.
 If you have 40 help articles and a release touches eight screens, you may need to update 15 or 20 articles.
-Each update means opening the screen-recording tool, re-recording the workflow from scratch, re-editing the output, and republishing.
+Each update means opening the recording tool, re-recording the workflow from scratch, re-editing the output, and republishing.
 For a team with one or two people managing documentation, that is not a sprint task.
-That is a week of work.
+That is days of work.

-And because that week of work happens after the release, not before, there is always a gap.
+And because that work happens after the release, not before, there is always a gap.
 A gap where customers follow the wrong steps.
 A gap where support agents explain the same thing the help center should already answer.
+Screenshot documentation breaks create the exact support tickets that accurate documentation was supposed to prevent.

 The direct cost is labor.
 The indirect cost is support ticket volume.
 Both are measurable.

 The indirect cost arrives in your support queue.
-According to Zendesk's 2024 Customer Experience Trends Report, the average cost per support ticket for a mid-sized SaaS company runs between $15 and $22.
 When your help center shows a step that no longer exists, customers do not figure it out themselves.
 They open a ticket.
+According to SuperOffice customer service research, self-service interactions cost 80–90% less than agent-handled tickets.
+A help center full of screenshot documentation breaks eliminates that cost advantage entirely.

 The math is uncomfortable: the less accurate your help center, the higher your ticket volume, and the less time your support team has to maintain the help center.
-Documentation debt compounds the same way technical debt does.
+Documentation debt compounds the same way technical debt does — the financial model behind this is in the hidden cost of documentation decay.

-Why do screenshot tools like Scribe and Tango not solve the problem?
+Why Scribe and Tango don't solve the screenshot problem

 Screenshot tools are good at one thing: capturing a workflow quickly the first time.
 Scribe and Tango both do this well.
 You click through a process, the tool records your clicks and assembles a step-by-step guide with screenshots automatically.
 What used to take two hours takes ten minutes.

 The problem is not creation speed.
-The problem is update mechanics.
+The problem is the update cycle.

 Screenshot tools record pixels.
 When your product changes, those pixels no longer match reality.
 The tools themselves cannot detect this.
 They have no connection to your codebase, no awareness of which guides are affected by which releases.
 The only way to update a screenshot-based guide is to re-record it from scratch.

 DOM and CSS recording captures the code structure of your UI rather than a visual snapshot.
+The full comparison of DOM/CSS recording versus screenshot tools covers what this changes in practice.
 Instead of "the button is at pixel coordinates 340, 220, colored orange, with the label Start Trial," it captures "the button is at selector .cta-button[data-action='start-trial']."

 That structure is stable across visual redesigns.
 When your design system changes the button color from orange to coral, the CSS selector does not change.
 The guide stays accurate, because the selector still resolves to the same element doing the same thing.
 The screenshot would be wrong.
 The selector-based recording is not.

-This is not a marginal improvement.
+This is not a marginal improvement over screenshot documentation.
 It changes the fundamental maintenance equation.
 Visual changes — the majority of UI updates in fast-shipping SaaS — no longer invalidate documentation.
-Only structural changes (a button moved, a workflow was removed, a new step was added) require guide updates.
+Only structural changes (a button moved to a different screen, a workflow was removed, a new step was added) require guide updates.

 Connecting documentation directly to your code repository is the second half of the equation.
 Version control knows exactly what changed in every commit.
 The question is whether your documentation system can read that information and act on it.